mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 # Usage
 **Ingesting Data and Creating Embeddings**
 1. Place your CSV file in the project directory.
-Update the csv_path variable in "create-chunks-embeddings-store-vectordb-csv-dataset.py" to the path of your CSV file and Pinecone index name in "create-chunks-embeddings-store-vectordb-csv-dataset.py" and "query-prompt-for-vector-embeddings.py"
+Update the csv_path variables and Pinecone index name in below files:

 csv_path = "your_csv_file_path" [create-chunks-embeddings-store-vectordb-csv-dataset.py]

 pinecone_index_name = "your_pinecone_index_name" [create-chunks-embeddings-store-vectordb-csv-dataset.py]